The resistance problem

 Due to increasing antibiotic resistance and long-term health consequences, H. pylori is categorized as a public health threat by the FDA.1

-The American College of Gastroenterology guideline for H. pylori states that...
+The American College of Gastroenterology Guideline for H. pylori states that...

 “Resistance to clarithromycin, metronidazole, and, increasingly, levofloxacin limits the success of common eradication regimens in use today.”2

-...as a result, the guideline recommends against using clarithromycin-containing regimens...2
+...as a result, the Guideline recommends against using clarithromycin-containing regimens...2

 Consequences of not eradicating H. pylori infection